10 Common Questions About Printed Circuit Boards Assembly

 Issues to do with solder joints are equally among the biggest challenges that manufacturers of printed circuits have to contend with, especially during printed circuit assembly.
 With components getting smaller by the day, it becomes more tasking to come up with perfect solder joints.

 Whether you use a classic solder or of high quality, even a slight issue may bring a lot of damage to the entire board.
-Ideal solder joints must consist of surface angles that resemble the shape of a Hershey’s kiss.
+Ideal solder joints must consist of surface angles that resemble the shape of a Hershey’s Kiss.
 Similarly, they must contain concave, smooth fillets as well.
-Excessive solder, solder balling, and cold joint are characteristics of bad solder joints to watch out for by PCB assemblers.
+Excessive solder, solder balling, and cold joints are characteristics of bad solder joints to watch out for by PCB assemblers.

 a PCB technician inspecting the solder joints on a board.jpg